gdikov/hypertunity/README.md

 _Hypertunity_ is a lightweight, high-level library for hyperparameter optimisation.
-Among others, it supports Bayesian Optimisation by wrapping [GPyOpt](http://sheffieldml.github.io/GPyOpt/), it allows for a deferred distributed objective function evaluation using [Slurm](https://www.schedmd.com) and visualises results in real time in [Tensorboard](https://www.tensorflow.org/tensorboard) using the [HParams](https://www.tensorflow.org/tensorboard/r2/hyperparameter_tuning_with_hparams) plugin.
+Among others, it supports Bayesian Optimisation by wrapping [GPyOpt](http://sheffieldml.github.io/GPyOpt/), it allows for an external objective function evaluation and visualises results in real time in [Tensorboard](https://www.tensorflow.org/tensorboard) using the [HParams](https://www.tensorflow.org/tensorboard/r2/hyperparameter_tuning_with_hparams) plugin.